A creative writing degree is an asset in just about any career you pursue because it helps you develop insightful thought and clear expression.

 From poetic forms and meters to the finer points of style, the program helps you hone your skills to a sharpness you’ll be proud to share with the world.
 One of the special strengths of the program is the advice you receive from professors and authors on how to navigate the often-challenging publishing world when your manuscript is complete.

-Why You’ll Love the Creative Writing Program
+Strengths of the Creative Writing Program

 - You receive one-on-one attention from professors who are published authors.